The most important part of a project

 Enjoyed reading this?

-Enjoyed reading this, why not sign up for more free project management tips.
+Enjoyed reading this, why not sign up for more free project management and remote work tips.